opensearch-project/opensearch-build/release-notes/opensearch-release-notes-3.0.0.md

 **Deprecating support for Amazon Linux 2 on OpenSearch Dashboards** Please note that OpenSearch Dashboards will deprecate support for Amazon Linux 2 as a continuous integration build image and supported operating system in an upcoming version, as Node.js 18 will reach end-of-life with support as of April 2025 (refer to [this notice](https://nodejs.org/en/blog/announcements/v18-release-announce) from nodejs.org) and newer version of Node.js LTS version (20+) will not support runtime on Amazon Linux 2.
 For a list of the compatible operating systems, [visit here](https://opensearch.org/docs/latest/install-and-configure/os-comp/).

+### PGP Key Update (release@opensearch.org):

+Please note that a new PGP public key (with release@opensearch.org email) is available for artifact verification on OpenSearch version 3.0.0 and above.
+OpenSearch’s current PGP public key (with opensearch@amazon.com email) will be reserved for 2.x releases only.
+Please visit https://opensearch.org/verify-signatures.html to download the new public key, which is scheduled to expire on March 6, 2027.

 ## Breaking Changes